arcus/education_modules/docker_101/docker_101.md

 The tutorial we link to in this section is an excellent practical introduction to using containers, but it's written with a software developer audience in mind, rather than people who might want to use containers for their research.

-As you work through the tutorial, you'll open and edit javascript files for a simple app (Don't worry!
-You don't need to know any javascript at all to be able to to the tutorial.).
+As you work through the tutorial, you'll open and edit javascript files for a simple app.
+(Don't worry!
+You don't need to know any javascript at all to be able to to the tutorial.)
 The tutorial sets you up to build a container that, when run, starts the app.

 A more common application in research might be a container that loads required libraries in Python and does the first stage of data preprocessing on startup.